frank038/qt5simpledock/README.md

 A simple dock.
 In early stage of development.
 V. 0.8.4

-Free to use and modify
+Free to use and modify.

+Works fine with Openbox.
+Xfwm is also supported (see the config file).

 This program needs:
 - python3